 This Ajax graph is used to represent data of a year according to each month using only CSS and XHTML and runs in Firefox and Opera

 Paul Novitski teaches you to create a multi column list using CSS in this article.
-He discusses a lot of techniques to achieve a multi column lists like floating the split lists, numbering them with HTML attribute, CSS generated content, wrapping the list with XHTML, CSS etc and finally adds a little styling and background image to achieve the multi column list perfectly.
+He discusses a lot of techniques like floating the split lists, numbering them with HTML attribute, CSS generated content, wrapping the list with XHTML, CSS etc and finally adds a little styling and background image to achieve the multi column list perfectly.

 A bullet graph compares a single measure to one or more other measures and displays the qualitative range of performances.
 They are quite flexible for data driven sites.
 Learn to create a bullet graph using CSS / HTML.